BojanDjurdjevic995/image/README.md

     // It is with crop image
     $input->image = StoreImage::store('your_input_name', 'yourDisk', $request, 'default-pictures.jpg', false, '', 100, 100);

-    // First number is for width and second number is for height

     $input->save();
     return redirect()->route('news.index'); // This is my route.
 You can use your route.